 This book serves up history in digestible chunks with big helpings of tasty trivia and a generous dash of nostalgia.
 How did Tim Tams get their name?
 Why was Australia’s first commercial olive oil produced in a prison?
 Did an Australian firm really market dugong paté?
 The book answers these questions and many, many more.

-A Timeline of Australian Food is in bookstores now.
-Or you can order online from the Australia Remember When shop or from Booktopia.
+A Timeline of Australian Food is sadly now out of print but your local library may have a copy.
 You can read some reviews of the book as well as other bits and pieces on my Comments and Reviews page here.

 ME AND MY BIG MOUTH – Living through Australia’s food revolution